shutterstock/public-api-javascript-sdk/docs/ComputerVisionApi.md

 const api = new sstk.ComputerVisionApi();

-const body = new ShutterstockApiReference.ImageCreateRequest(); // ImageCreateRequest | A Base 64 encoded jpeg or png; images can be no larger than 10mb and can be no larger than 10,000 pixels in width or height
+const body = new ShutterstockApiReference.Body19(); // Body19 | A Base 64 encoded jpeg or png; images can be no larger than 10mb and can be no larger than 10,000 pixels in width or height

 api.uploadImage(body)